chmp/framequery/docs/SQL_Support.md

 The following operations are supported:

-- Select using where, group-by, having, order-by, limit
+- Select using where, group-by, having, order-by, limit, offset
 - Inner and outer joins using equality conditions
-- Inner joins with in-equality conditions (currently with high performance costs)
 - Cross joins (currently, with high performance costs)
 - lateral joins
 - Subqueries